Back to docs

 Match domain to source

-If a source in the workspace has this domain in its email routing domains, the conversation is routed there.
+If a source in the workspace has this domain among its verified domains, the conversation is routed there.
 Otherwise, it falls back to the email channel's default source.

 Important